 2. after the seventh century: secret penance only between priest and penitent.

 1444.
 What is the fundamental structure of Confession?
-(CCC 1448) The fundamental structure of Confession is:
+(CCC 1448)

 1. the three acts of the penitent helped by grace (contrition, confession and satisfaction)